microserviceresearch/microservices-composition-infrastructure/README.md

 * Business microservices are complemented with a Compositon Coordinator in such a way a business microservice can be considered as the assembly of two main elements:  The Composition Coordinator, which is in charge of interpreting BPMN fragments in order to execute tasks and interact with other microservices; and the backend, which implements the functionality required to execute the tasks of each microservice.
 The Composition Coordinator endows each microservice with a PMN Editor based on BPMN.io in order to modify its BPMN fragment.
 * The Global Composition Manager microservice, which is in charge of managing the big picture of a microservice composition.
 It stores the BPMN model that describes the complete composition.
 It also updates it when a microservice evolves its corresponding fragment.
 In addition, it is in charge of sending each composition to the Fragment Manager.
 The Global Manager is complemented with a BPMN Editor based on BPMN.io in order to create microservice compositions.
 * The Fragment Manager microservice, which plays the role of gateway between the Global Composition Manager and the Composition Coordinator of each microservice.
 It is in charge of splitting a global BPMN composition into fragments, and distribute these fragments among the different Composition Coordinators.
+* The Rule Adaptation Provider, which is in charge of applying a machine learning algorithm in order to identify an adaptation plan to be applied  by the Global Composition Manager into the big picture when a microservice performs a local change in its BPMN fragment.

 # Creating a Global Composition Manager